Honduras

 • Agricultural resources

-• Support from multilateral donors, notably the IMF, for the current government's economic reforms
+• Support from multilateral donors, in particular the IMF, to support the current government's economic reforms

 Αδύνατα σημεία

-• Political instability and strong opposition to the current government
+• Political instability and polarisation maintaining the opposition between the executive and the legislature

 • Dependence on the US economy (exports, FDI and expatriate remittances)